 As you go through the challenges everything you experience suddenly can become a metaphor for your life – who you are being, and how you are showing up.

 Kilimanjaro was incredible and also life changing in and of itself.
 It was something I had wanted to do for many years.
-I am so glad it never happened until I did it with UGO Impact.
+I am so glad it never happened until I did it with UGO Travel For Change.
 If I would have just went and did it without this amazing coaching program, the great foundation from the volunteer work, and my amazing group that I was so connected with, it would have still been life changing, but not nearly to the level as with the combination.
 Not even close.

 After Kilimanjaro I found a determination in myself that was not there before, I found grit and drive that was buried deep within.
 I realized I have so much more in me then I was giving.
 I also learnt that some things in life don’t need to be rushed, it is more about the perseverance and taking it one step at a time.
 On the mountain they said ‘pole, pole‘ which means ‘slowly, slowly‘.
 We need to get acclimatized at every level so our body can keep going.
 As in life, we climb the mountain towards our goals, we can’t always run towards them, sometimes, we have to take it slowly, one step at a time, making sure we have our bearings for the next step and the next level.
 As long as we keep going in the direction, we will always reach our summit.

 On this trip I also fine tuned and discovered more of my deep values, and I realized I had stopped living my passions.
 Somehow I had let them go to the side and in turn I stopped feeling like my true self.
 Thanks to my trip with UGO, I found myself, I remembered what is important to me so I can live my best life, and give the world the best version of me.
 We all deserve to live our best lives.

 It amazes me that a year later I am still having so many takeaways.